 It’s time to make some Christmas cookies!
-I recommend my Mint Double Chocolate Black Bean Cookies because they are oil-free and can be easily made gluten-free too.
-The original recipe that doesn’t have mint comes from The Great Vegan Bean Book.
+My Mint Double Chocolate Black Bean Cookies are always a big hit because everyone loves them.
+The original recipe (that doesn’t contain mint) comes from The Great Vegan Bean Book.
+Don’t worry – you can’t taste beans at all.

-These cookies are soft and cake-like without any added oil.
-That makes them a holiday treat you can feel good about having seconds on.
-You can use your favorite gluten-free blend to make them gluten-free, in addition to oil-free and soy-free.
-That will fit most people’s diets and makes these a must for holiday parties.
+These cookies are soft and cake-like.
+Use your favorite gluten-free blend to make them gluten-free, and they are already oil-free and soy-free.
+They will fit most people’s diets and makes these a must for holiday parties.

 Double-Chocolate Devil’s Food Cookies from The Great Vegan Bean Book